GSA/search.digitalgov.gov/_posts/2013-08-20-site-overview.md

 ## Top Queries with Low Click Thrus

-Reports on the top 10 searches with low click-thru rates.
-You'll see a list of up to the top 10 most popular search terms that returned results but people generally don't act (click) on.
+If there are any terms that returned results but didn't result in a click, they'll appear here.
+Alerts you to up to the top 10 searches with low click-thru rates.

 Use this report to identify issues with coverage.
 You may opt to create a <a href="/sites/manual/best-bets-text.html">Best Bet</a>, add pages that may be missing from the results, or do both to improve recall.
 Or, you may opt to incorporate language from these popular search terms into your titles and descriptions to improve the relevance of results.